Tcarters/Sonarqube_projects/jenkins-pipeline-qualityGates/README.md

         sonar.sourceEncoding=UTF-8

         ```
+    - In this project, we didn't implement this cause we have already configured manually sonarqube scanner properties in Jenkins system parameters.

-## Create a new Pipeline job on Jenkins server with Our custom Qualty Gate defined:
+## Step 5: Create a new Pipeline job on Jenkins server with our custom Quality Gate defined:

-- Create a new sample pipeline job
+- Create a new sample pipeline job:

     ![img-job](https://github.com/Tcarters/Sonarqube_projects/blob/master/jenkins-pipeline-qualityGates/Screenshots/qg-job1.png)

-- Jump directly to the section ``Pipeline`` and define a pipeline script like the on used :
+- After, jump directly to the section ``Pipeline`` and define a pipeline script like the on used :

 ```
 pipeline {